bomba-cat/bomba-cat/README.md

   </a>

+## About me
+- Name: Bledion
+- Age: 16
+- Location: Switzerland, Saint Gallen
+- Bored and no Idea on what Projects to work on

+## My Skill
+-

 - 🔭 I’m currently working on Publishing my linux distro
 - 🌱 I’m currently learning assembly
-- 📫 How to reach me: bledion.morina@hotmail.com
+- 📫 How to reach me:
+- - bledion.morina@hotmail.com
+  - bomba.cat on discord
 - ⚡ Fun fact: I made my own LFS System
 # Unfortunatly i lost a lot of my Projects after both my hard drives decided to give up on me, currently reworking on everything!